🎉Camera Mechanics is now an online workshop!

 I’ll be contacting former students soon.
 You may take them in any order.

-Coming Soon… PHOTOSHOP FOR LIGHTROOM USERS.
+Coming Soon… ADVANCED LIGHTROOM/PHOTOSHOP FOR PHOTOGRAPHERS.
 I’m busy developing a workshop for people who have taken the Lightroom Workshop.
-If you use the CC version of Lightroom, you also have Photoshop!
+If you use the Classic version of Lightroom, you also have Photoshop!
 Why not learn how to use it?
 I hope to have the workshop written in time to be offered later this fall.
 When it’s ready, I’ll be contacting the graduates of my Lightroom Workshop.

 Curious?
 Here’s what some of my students have said about the workshops: